raynayx/rpxPrj/README.md

 ## About
 This repo contains resources and scripts to create a project directory for building firmware for the RP2040 and RP2350 series MCUs.

-You can use the [RPX](https://github.com/raynayx/rpxContainer) docker image where all the prerequisites would have been setup for you.
+You can use the [RPX](https://github.com/raynayx/rpxContainer) docker image where the prerequisites listed below are already set up for you.
 In that case, go [here](#linux).

 ### Prerequisites